First post, by Joseph_Joestar

 I recently got this X-Fi Titanium Fatal1ty Pro PCIe.
 I had the OEM version of that card before, but the Fatal1ty branded one comes with 64MB X-RAM, if that even matters in this day and age.
 Supposedly, that can improve performance in some games like Unreal Tournament 2004, but I doubt it will make much difference on this system.
 The main reason I'm using this card is because of its excellent EAX capabilities, since many WinXP games support EAX in some form.
 On that note, Thief: Deadly Shadows, Doom 3 and Splinter Cell: Chaos Theory are true EAX showpieces in my book.
 For anyone with an X-Fi card, I can highly recommend trying those games and experiencing their masterful sound design.

 I keep each of my three operating systems on a separate drive, so that they don't mess with each other.
 WinXP is used for gaming of course, Win7 for maintenance purposes and Debian for downloading GOG offline game installers from the internet which are then stored on the 4TB mechanical HDD for easy access from WinXP.

 I'm fairly satisfied with this system as it plays WinXP games up to (and including) 2009 quite well.
 I figured, since that's the year when Win7 came out, it should be a good cutoff point for XP gaming.
-There's still some room for upgrading this rig, provided that I manage to find the relevant hardware for a reasonable price.
+In fact, this system can play some Win7 games from the early 2010s fully maxed out at 1080p, which is a nice bonus.